 “Don’t worry about me,” I said, “you’re the one at the dodgy end.”

-The hands on approach paid off, and the elusive cervix was eventually located.
+The hands on approach paid off, and the elusive cervix was eventually located and the smear test was completed.
 She managed to reach it with the speculum, and reassured me she now had a ‘very good view and everything looked lovely’.
 I took that as a compliment.

 After being shown the fruits of her foraging, I was allowed to put my clothes back on and the door was unlocked.
 “Call me!”
 I wanted to say as I left, but I managed to restrain myself.
 Probably best.